In the Mix (film)

 In the Mix is a 2005 American romantic crime comedy-drama film directed by Ron Underwood and starring Usher, Chazz Palminteri, and Emmanuelle Chriqui.
 The film's plot follows Darrell, a popular DJ who is hired to play music at a party for Frank, a mob leader.
 However, he soon gets in trouble when he falls in love with Frank's daughter, Dolly.
-Released in the United States on November 23, 2005, it was a critical and commercial flop.
+Released in the United States by Lions Gate Films on November 23, 2005, with 20th Century Fox releasing in other territories, it was a critical and commercial flop, grossing only $10.2 million.

 Plot

 While working in New York's hottest night club, disc jockey Darrell Williams is asked to DJ a party for his friend Frankie Jr.'s mob boss father Frank, whom Darrell's father worked for.
 Frank is planning a surprise party for his daughter Dolly, who is coming home from law school for summer break.

 At the party, Darrell takes a bullet meant for Frank and saves his life.
 Frank takes Darrell to stay at Frank's house while healing from the gunshot wound.
 During this time, Dolly decides she wants to go out shopping.
 Due to the attempted assassination, Frank will not allow her to go out without a bodyguard.
 After he tries to assign her Jackie, he tells her anyone in the house is qualified to escort her, and she picks Darrell.
 He accepts a job with Frank to be Dolly's escort and live at the residence.

 The next morning, Dolly wakes Darrell to go out.
 They start at a yoga class, where Darrell attracts women's attention.
 Dolly and Darrell go to lunch, where she meets her girlfriends and they have Darrell sit with them and give them advice about their men.
 After leaving the restaurant, Dolly is almost hit by a car and Darrell saves her.
 Jackie witnesses this and tells Frank.
 Frank invites Dolly's boyfriend to dinner.
 At dinner, Dolly excuses herself and goes to the garden.
 When Darrell comes home after being at the club, he finds Dolly in the pool.
 She invites Darrell to join her.
 In the pool, Dolly starts to flirt with Darrell.